Outstanding Church School Inspection

 In November 2015 we were judged to be outstanding.

-Please see the National Society Statutory Inspection of Anglican Schools Report below:
+Please click the link to see the National Society Statutory Inspection of Anglican Schools Report

 A Message from Reverend Martin Otter